andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 To most people this probably seems like a piece of cake.
 Just knock it out between walkin' the dogs & fixin' supper.
-But for someone with no relevant experience - what the heck should I include in my bio?
+But for someone with no relevant experience I haven't a clue what to include in my bio.

 And a ***short*** description why I want to partake in this performance?
 I'd need 10 sessions with a psychologist to even begin to answer that question.